 The following is a proposed list of criteria which can be used to evaluate the proposed OOXML Standard to determine if it can be considered an “open standard”.

-Open Life-Cycle – A format development process having an open life-cycle means the format is evolved in a fashion that is open to public and where all participants, individuals as well as companies, have a voice in consensus decision-making on the standard’s technical make-up.
+- Open Life-Cycle – A format development process having an open life-cycle means the format is evolved in a fashion that is open to public and where all participants, individuals as well as companies, have a voice in consensus decision-making on the standard’s technical make-up.
 An open standard should be platform and vendor-neutral.
 Multiple implementors working on multiple platforms is essential.

-Open Availability – An open format is published in its entirety in a specification document which is freely available and easy to comprehend.
+- Open Availability – An open format is published in its entirety in a specification document which is freely available and easy to comprehend.
 Open Availability also means that a format is freely available for implementation in software.

-Multiple Implementations – An open document format can and will be designed in to many different software applications without practical, technical, legal or other impediments.
+- Multiple Implementations – An open document format can and will be designed in to many different software applications without practical, technical, legal or other impediments.

-Interoperability Across Different Systems – Perfect interoperability across different systems means a format can be fully implemented in any application, regardless of the platform or system on which that application operates.
+From a different perspective it is fair to say that an open format has the characteristics that attract multiple implementations.
+If one had no other way to tell, the format specification with the greater number of complete implementations likely follows open principles more rigorously and will better deliver information free-flow between applications and platforms. - Interoperability Across Different Systems – Perfect interoperability across different systems means a format can be fully implemented in any application, regardless of the platform or system on which that application operates.
 Every respective system would be able to access a document’s content and layout parameters to provide perfect document fidelity to the original.While neither ODF or OOXML offers perfect interoperability, we can judge each one’s performance based on its proximity to perfection as well as its potential to reach a high practical level of interoperability for business processes.
 It is sufficient that an open document format should be easily read, authored and edited from within different system environments and across different applications.
 Content should be transmitted without loss and presentation layout should be rendered with fidelity by alternative applications operating on different platforms.

 Background/related links about ISO/IEC JTC1 SC34